-Now that many of us know grains lead to dog health problems, we're on the lookout for grain free food.
+Most of us found out that grains lead to dog health problems and switched to grain free food.

-Dog food manufacturers are trying to keep up with what their customers want.
-The problem is they don't ever give us what we really want.
-It's a ruse (or a wily subterfuge).
+Dog food manufacturers want sales.
+They have to consider what their customers want.
+The problem is they can't give us what we really want.

 No grain dog food may seem to work for awhile but problems still lurk.
 Dogs are carnivores plain and simple.
 While they'll eat just about anything that isn't nailed down, that doesn't mean it's good for them.

 Dry dog food is highly processed mix stuff that has to stick together for those little shapes we are so used to.

 So what do they use for the glue now?

 Potatoes, peas, tapioca, potato starch, pea starch, sweet potato are all starches without nutritional value for dogs.

 If you think grain free dog food from a bag is the way to go, you may be barking up the wrong tree (sorry, couldn't help myself).